tektoncd/chains/README.md

 Current features include:
 * Signing `TaskRun` results with user provided cryptographic keys, including `TaskRun`s themselves and OCI Images
 * Attestation formats like [intoto](docs/intoto.md)
-* Signing with a variety of cryptograhic key types and services (PGP, x509, KMS)
+* Signing with a variety of cryptograhic key types and services (x509, KMS)
 * Support for multiple storage backends for signatures

 ### Installation